 Our homemade Giardiniera recipe gives you the freedom to choose your level of heat.
-These Italian pickled vegetables are the perfect, crisp sandwich topper and much more!
+These Italian pickled vegetables are the perfect condiment for an Italian beef sandwich, and much more!

 What is Giardiniera?

 Giardiniera (pronounced JAR-di-NAIR-ah) means “from the garden” in Italian.
 The concept has quite a long history in Italy, where fresh garden produce was pickled and marinated as a way of preserving it for the winter.

 It was the early 1920s that giardiniera started to make a name for itself in the communities of Italian immigrants in Chicago.